Q1. Are all these failures to file, or to file on time, Legal Malpractice?

-Many states have similar rules defining what constitutes a conflict of interest.
+A. Many states have similar rules defining what constitutes a conflict of interest.
 In Ohio, conflicts of interest fall into two broad categories.
 The first is a conflict involving opposing interests between or among two or more clients of the same lawyer.
 In the second category, the lawyer’s ability to make decisions in the client’s best interest is compromised by either (1) the lawyer’s responsibilities to a former client or a third person, or (2) the lawyer’s own personal interests.

+A lawyer must consider potential conflicts before taking on a new client.
+A lawyer or law firm is expected to have a system in place to discover and address potential conflicts before accepting a new client.
 In general, a lawyer should not accept or continue representing a client if a conflict of interest exists.
 However, there are exceptions.
 A lawyer may represent clients with conflicting interests if the lawyer can competently represent each client, and if each client gives informed, written consent.

-When an attorney does something that is professionally wrong and causes you a provable financial loss.
+A. When an attorney does something that is professionally wrong and causes you a provable financial loss.
 For example:

-- Not filing a case on time.
+Not filing a case on time.

-- Not presenting the correct legal information.
+Not presenting the correct legal information.

-- Not presenting your case correctly.
+Not presenting your case correctly.

-Commencement of a Lawsuit: Statutes of Limitations
+A. Commencement of a Lawsuit: Statutes of Limitations